KrishanBhasin/security-advice/index.md

 ## Slack

+- Treat Slack messages like they will enter the public domain in the future
+    - (Even if you use the private message features)

-It’s fine to use Slack for coordinating and organizing, but be mindful of the conversations you have there.
-Move private discussions to Whatsapp.
+- It’s fine to use Slack for coordinating and organizing, _but be mindful of the conversations you have there._ Move private discussions to Whatsapp.

 ## Wi-Fi